2021 Annual Report

 Membership

-Alliance members include more than 60 consumer, provider, government, business, health insurance, advocacy, and quality-of-care organizations.
+Alliance members include 60 consumer, provider, government, business, health insurance, advocacy, and quality-of-care organizations.
 Essential to the success of the Alliance is its active and diverse membership.
 Since its launch in 2007, the Alliance has focused on collaborative member relationships to achieve shared goals and capitalize on partnership opportunities.
-In 2021, we added two new members to the Alliance.

-The Alliance’s Steering Committee is composed of leading public and private sector organizations selected for their expertise in areas related to obesity, chronic disease, and health care.
-(Please see Appendix A for a list of the Steering Committee members.)
+The Alliance’s Steering Committee includes leading public and private sector organizations selected for their expertise in areas related to obesity, chronic disease, and health care.
+(Please see Appendix A for the list of Steering Committee members.)

 The Alliance’s broad membership includes national associations, state-level members, and individuals that contribute to the Alliance’s discussions and convenings.
 Collaborative work focuses on developing clinical strategies and consumer materials that improve obesity care, support effective prevention, and reduce bias and stigma.
-(Please see Appendix B for a list of the Associate members in 2021.)
+(Please see Appendix B for the list of Associate members.)

 Membership Engagement